 I love public speaking and welcome new opportunities.

 My talks typically cover personal productivity at work with an angle toward technology.
 How can we use freely available tools to get our jobs done more efficiently?
 What time management skills will help us be more productive, and what apps are available to help us learn those skills?
 What can you do if you're overwhelmed by email?

 In the conference circuit, I love hosting panels and roundtable discussions about technology, productivity, and other relevant topics.

 In 2013, I spoke at TED headquarters in New York about email management.
 I've also presented at CES (Consumer Electronics Show), The National Conference of State Legislators, Rutgers University, CenCom, the annual Game Developers Conference (GDC), and the annual conference for Women in Cable Telecommunications.

 I gladly review all requests for media appearances and interviews.

-I've been on CNBC, NPR, WNYC, NTN24 (Spanish-language news network), TWiT, and other national and international television, radio, and podcast networks.
+I've been on CNBC, NPR, WNYC, NTN24 (Spanish-language news network), TWiT, Slate's The Gist, and other national and international television, radio, and podcast networks.

 I am currently living in the Washington, D.C. area, but I move around pretty regularly.
 From 2015 to 2017, I lived in Chennai, India.
 In 2018, I am planning to move to Bucharest, Romania.
 I've also lived in London, New York, San Francisco, and a few other cities.